 Some drugs only act as stimulants, which mean that you might be able to harness enough energy to pull an all-nighter, but the problem most students and workers experience is the mental fog that comes after the substance wears off.
 Adrafinil doesn’t just load you with energy and focus; it also helps your brain assimilate information more efficiently.
 In addition to being fully awake when you’re doing a task, your brain is also running overclocked, which means it learns and recalls things better.
 Other drugs make users feel like the information they absorbed also leaves their bodies once the drug is out of their system, but since Adrafinil improves the neural connections in your brain as you absorb information, you retain what you’ve absorbed.

-Some speakers take Adrafinil because it increases the speed of their thoughts and the power of their recall such that they are able to think of things to say a lot quicker.
+Some speakers take Adrafinil because it increases the speed of their thoughts and the power of their recall such that they can think of things to say a lot quicker.
 In most cases, however, people who take on mentally straining tasks resort to Adrafinil because it reduces the mental exhaustion one gets after challenging the brain for long periods of time.
 Some even say that you get into a certain idyllic nirvana that athletes experience; you just keep working and working because there’s nothing else you’d rather be doing.

 Side Effects of Adrafinil

-If Adrafinil had no side effects, almost everyone would be using it.
+Everyone asks if is Adrafinil safe, if Adrafinil had no side effects, almost everyone would be using it.
 Profit-oriented companies might even require their workers to take it on a regular basis.
 Some users have reported feeling dizzy, nauseated and having stomachaches and other forms of discomfort when taking Adrafinil.
 As with most supplements, the liver also suffers from long-term regular usage.
 As Adrafinil ingredients may interfere with other medications or with different health issues, it’s always best to ask your doctor about any possible complications to make sure that you aren’t wasting your money and endangering your life just to be a bit more productive.

 Common Recommended Dosage

 Don’t treat Adrafinil as a daily multivitamin.
 If you’re taking Adrafinil as a performance booster, take it strategically (i.e. when you’ve allotted a chunk of time without interruptions).
 It’s recommended to take Adrafinil in cycles, which means that you take breaks from Adrafinil for the same amount of days you’ve used it (e.g., If you’ve taken it for two weeks, take a break from it for two weeks.).
 This will help you experience its amazing benefits without experiencing a decline in its effects.
+Please post a comment letting us know how long for adrafinil to kick in.

 Caffeine vs. Adrafinil